Last Updated February 8, 2021

 Can I make an appointment with the Library to do my research in person?

-While the Research Room is closed, we are seeking to deliver digital content to all users.
+While the Research Room is closed, we are seeking to deliver digital content to all users to meet their research needs.
 Currently we can provide a limited number of scans of special collections materials and we are developing ways to expand our digitization services.
 Visit our Request Copies page for more information.
+If we are unable to meet your research needs through this digitization program, please refer to information about our limited by-appointment research room service

 Can I study in the Fearrington Reading Room or the Wilson Library lobby?